NicoloToscani/tiny-gate/README.md

 # tiny-gate
-With tiny-gate you can collect data from yourn machine using Modbus TCP/IP protocol and store these data into SQL DBMS.
+With tiny-gate you can collect data from your machine using Modbus TCP/IP protocol and store these data into SQL DBMS.

 ## Installation